 MY ADVICE: Find a designer whose work you like and is someone you trust.
 The key word is trust!
 If you’ve been DIYing your business for awhile, you may find it hard to hand the reins over to someone else.
 Just remember you’re hiring a professional designer—they know what they’re doing and only want to help you succeed.
-They’re your new teammate, after all!
 Also, since you’re familiar with design, consider looking into hiring a designer who is willing to set up templates for you to use for the future.

 You’ve been DIYing without long-lasting success.
-You can’t figure out how to get your branding just right, enter the restless cycle of designing, discarding, redesigning.
-Your constant rebranding is noticeably affecting the success and impact of your business in a negative way.
+You can’t figure out how to get your branding just right, so you're stuck in the cycle of designing, discarding, redesigning.
+Your constant rebranding is noticeably (and negatively) affecting the success of your business.
 You need someone else to take the wheel and give you a sleek, professional brand identity that has the longevity to grow with your business for a long time to come.

 MY ADVICE: It sounds like you’re having a hard time nailing down the vision for your business and creating something that you’re fully satisfied with.
 Hiring a designer will bring objectivity and structure to the process, and since you’re investing hard-earned money instead of time fiddling with your logo and web design, you may be more serious about making sure it’s exactly what you want.
 Besides, all the time you spent designing and redesigning something that will never see the light of day can now be given to tasks that are more productive and fulfilling!